finagle/finch/docs/cookbook.md

 ### Defining endpoints returning empty responses

-As well as in any Scala program you can define a function returning an empty result (a unit value), in Finch, you can define an endpoint returning an empty response (an empty/unit output).
+Just like in any Scala program you can define a function returning an empty result (a unit value), in Finch, you can define an endpoint returning an empty response (an empty/unit output).
 An `Endpoint[Unit]` represents an endpoint that doesn't return any payload in the response.